 Central America has an overall humid, tropical climate with distinct dry and rainy seasons throughout the region.
-However, the climate can vary from country to country, and some countries have multiple climate zones.
+However, the weather can vary from country to country, and some countries have multiple climate zones.
 Typically, in mountainous areas, temperatures dip lower than those in areas with lower elevation, but usually no colder than around 50 degrees Fahrenheit.
 And temperatures in the hottest areas of the region typically top out around the high 80s.

 The exception to this overview is Guatemala, which can see temperatures range from freezing to the 100 degrees, depending on where you are and when you are visiting.

 Typical hurricane season for Central America can stretch from June to November, but it's usually concentrated in August through October, so if you're planning a trip during this time, make sure to take precautions and know what to do in the case of an emergency.

 Central America also has a distinct wet season (also known as "green season" because of the lusher landscape during this season), but the months can vary slightly around the region, so check the country-specific information below.
 While your planned travel and activities can be more interrupted during this time, it's still worth visiting if you know how to prepare and pack.
 If you want more consistent weather, head to the southern parts of the region closest to the equator.

 Costa Rica is a tropical country year round being that it is just north of the equator.
 The average temperature on the coasts is 81 degrees.